airyhq/airy/docs/docs/sources/google.md

 Add your Agent ID and Name.
 You can optionally add an image URL, which will be used as the conversation's icon in the [Inbox UI's messenger](/ui/inbox/messenger).
 A fallback image will be used if you do not enter a valid image URL.

-Upon successful connection, the Google's Business Messages channel will appear as connected in the [Connectors](/ui/control-center/connectors) page in your app's [Control Center](/ui/control-center/introduction).
+Upon successful connection, Google's Business Messages will appear as connected in the [Connectors](/ui/control-center/connectors) page in your app's [Control Center](/ui/control-center/introduction).

 You can edit its configuration at any time by selecting 'Google Business Messages' in the list.